Photo-assisted spin transport in double quantum dots with spin-orbit interaction: Flopping mode qubit operation

 \section{Flopping mode qubit operation}

-We next focus on the situation in which the spin motion is confined to one of the dots.
-Neglecting the OME term for simplicity, the spin dynamics in that case is governed by the interplay between the Zeeman splitting and the TME first discussed in \cref{sec:theo-frame}.
-In this section, we consider this regime as a possible implementation of a solid-state qubit.
+We next focus on the situation in which the spin motion is confined to one of the dots and neglect the OME term for simplicity.
+In this regime, the spin dynamics is governed by the interplay between the Zeeman splitting and the TME as discussed in \cref{sec:theo-frame}.
+Our aim is to explore this regime as a possible implementation of a solid-state qubit.

-Let us first consider the case where we have an electric field that is constant in time.
-We can perform a SWT to obtain an effective Hamiltonian for an isolated spin in one of the dots.
+To obtain an effective Hamiltonian for an isolated spin in one of the dots with a constant electric field, we can perform a SWT.
 This transformation allows us to obtain the dynamics in one energy subspace that is weakly coupled and well separated in energy from another.
 In this case, we consider the states for each QD as each of the energy subspaces, so the effective Hamiltonian after the SWT is valid provided that we are far from the resonances (both spin-conserving and spin-flip ones), i.e., $|\delta|\gg\tau_0,|\delta\pm E_z|\gg\tau_\mathrm{sf}$.

-Under these conditions, we obtain an effective Hamiltonian that is second order in the tunneling and contains all contributions due to virtual tunneling to the other dot, given by
+Under these conditions, we can obtain an effective Hamiltonian that is second order in the tunneling and contains all contributions due to virtual tunneling to the other dot.
+This effective Hamiltonian is given by

 where \numparts